 So then go over to your ”Together School Planner,” and write the grade in the spot for that day’s Arithmetic lesson.
 You’d write: 97 A.

 You would do the same in any subject that has a test or quiz.
 Over time, you can see all the grades listed in your Together School Planner.
 Maybe every 9 weeks, you could average them up to see what their grade was for that quarter.
-If it makes your family feel better, make a report card and put it on the front of the fridge with red letters and lots of stickers, and make a show of rewarding your student. 🙂
+You might enjoy making a report card and putting it on the front of the fridge with red letters and lots of stickers.
+Make a show of rewarding your student, just as YHVH rewards His children. 🙂

 For myself, I keep track of grades and work completed on the “Together School Planner” that is available on this page: